-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 41.
-NOFIMA AS through its Centre of the Ocean and the Arctic Sofie Bruun, Ecosystem Division (29.10.2018 - 29.10.2020) Developing knowledge-based foresight analyses; Using sustainable solutions for blue growth in the Arctic; cooperating and exchanging knowledge on issues related to marine pollution, in particular plastics; collaborating in the China Council for the International Cooperation on Environment and Development (CCICED) Special Policy Study on Oceans.
-Sub-programme 3- Healthy and productive ecosystems; Sub-programme 5- Chemicals, Waste and Air Quality Newly signed Memorandum of Understanding Newly signed Memorandum of Understanding None 42.
-OGCI Climate Investments LLP Manfredi Caltagirone, Economy Division (19.06.2017 - 19.06.2021) Reduction of methane emissions from oil and gas operations Sub-Programme 1 - Climate Change; Sub-Programme 7- Environment Under Review Scientific studies that quantify methane emissions are contributing to a better understanding of where emissions of this potent Greenhouse Gas occur and what can be done to reduce them.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 41.
+NOFIMA AS through its Centre of the Ocean and the Arctic Sofie Bruun, Ecosystem Division (29.10.2018 - 29.10.2020) State Owned Enterprise - Company Developing knowledge-based foresight analyses; Using sustainable solutions for blue growth in the Arctic; cooperating and exchanging knowledge on issues related to marine pollution, in particular plastics; collaborating in the China Council for the International Cooperation on Environment and Development (CCICED) Special Policy Study on Oceans.
+Sub-programme 3- Healthy and productive ecosystems; Sub-programme 5- Chemicals, Waste and Air Quality Newly signed Memorandum of Understanding.
+Newly signed Memorandum of Understanding.
+None 42.
+OGCI Climate Investments LLP Manfredi Caltagirone, Economy Division (19.06.2017 - 19.06.2021) Small and Medium Enterprise - Company Reduction of methane emissions from oil and gas operations Sub-Programme 1 - Climate Change; Sub-Programme 7- Environment Under Review Scientific studies that quantify methane emissions are contributing to a better understanding of where emissions of this potent Greenhouse Gas occur and what can be done to reduce them.
 Peer-reviewed papers published in scientific journals are contributing to greater knowledge about methane emissions.
 Positive contribution to the UN Environment Programme available in donor agreement.

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 4 3.
-One 97 Communications Limited ("PayTm") Madhur Das, Asia and Pacific Office (20.02.2018 - 20.02.2020) Communication campaigns on air and plastic pollution by uploading and promoting them on the Paytm App.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 43.
+One 97 Communications Limited ("PayTm") Madhur Das, Asia and Pacific Office (20.02.2018 - 20.02.2020) Lage Enterprise - Corporation Communication campaigns on air and plastic pollution by uploading and promoting them on the Paytm App.
 Launching and running outreach campaigns, in the run up to World Environment Day 2018 in India on the theme "Beat Plastic Pollution".
 Sub-programme 6- Resource Efficiency; Sub-programme 5- Chemicals, Waste and Air Quality Launched extensive campaign on their App for Beat Plastic Pollution for World Environment Day 2018.
 Launched a Donation Page on their App and a sustainability shelf on their online Mall.
 Paytm collected donations on their App for the UN Environment Programme, but since it could not be accepted, they were donated directly to the Clean Air Asia Agency towards their air pollution programme.
 Extensive promotion of World Environment Day on App.
 125 Million Paytm users were inspired by the World Environment Day 2018 Campaign.
 The UN Environment Programme and Paytm are launching a new campaign on Beat Air Pollution for World Environment Day 2019.
+None 44.
+Petroleum Development Oman LLC Abdelmenam Mohamed, West Asia Office (12.09.2018 - 31.12.2021) State Owned Enterprise - Corporation Resource efficiency and circular economy; Waste management; and Groundwater monitoring and modelling.
+Sub-Programme 5 - Chemicals, Waste, and Air Quality; Sub-programme 6 - Resource Efficiency; Sub-programme 7 - Environment Under Review Donor agreement in advanced stage to cover capacity building activities until the end of 2019.
+Preparatory phase finalized to agree on joint activities which resulted in identifying three capacity gaps (i.e. resource efficiency and circular economy, waste management & groundwater monitoring and modelling).
 None

-Abdelmenam Mohamed, West Asia Office Development Doman LLC Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 44.
-Development Mohamed, West (12.09.2018 - 31.12.2021) economy; Waste management; and Groundwater monitoring and Sub-Programme 5 - Chemicals, Waste, and Air Quality; Sub-programme 6 - Resource Efficiency; Sub-programme 7 - Environment advanced stage to cover capacity building activities until agree on joint activities which resulted in identifying three capacity gaps (i.e. resource efficiency and circular economy, waste management & groundwater monitoring and None